 kə-ˈna-bə-ˌnȯid | Noun

-Chemical compounds found in cannabis and produced by the human body that interact with our body’s receptors.
-Endocannabinoids, or internally produced cannabinoids, are an essential component of our bodies cannabinoid system that is largely responsible for maintaining internal balance.
-Phytocannabinoids, or cannabinoids produced by the cannabis plant, mimic the functions of our endocannabinoids and are responsible for the euphoric effects that are associated with THC.
+A chemical compound found in cannabis and produced by the human body that interacts with our bodies’ receptors.
+Endocannabinoids, or internally produced cannabinoids, are an essential component of our bodies’ endocannabinoid system (ECS), which is largely responsible for maintaining internal balance.
+Phytocannabinoids, or cannabinoids produced by the cannabis plant, mimic the functions of our endocannabinoids and are responsible for the euphoric effects associated with THC.

 ˈka-nə-bəs | Noun